drshahizan/HPDP/exercise/mcq/mcq4.md

 ```

 ## Multiple Choice Questions

-1. What does the term "NoSQL" stand for?
+1. What is the primary advantage of leveraging cloud computing for high-performance data processing?
-    - A) Non SQL
+   - A) Reduced data security
-    - B) Not only SQL
+   - B) Increased data latency
-    - C) Non-relational
+   - C) Scalability and flexibility
-    - D) All of the above
+   - D) Limited data storage

-2. What is the main difference between NoSQL and relational databases?
+2. In the context of cloud computing, what is autoscaling, and how does it contribute to high-performance data processing?
-    - A) NoSQL databases use tables to store data, while relational databases use other data structures
+   - A) A feature that limits data processing
-    - B) NoSQL databases use SQL to query data, while relational databases use other languages
+   - B) Automatically adjusting resources based on demand to optimize performance
-    - C) NoSQL databases store data in a format other than relational tables, while relational databases use tables
+   - C) Slowing down data retrieval
-    - D) NoSQL databases are scalable and flexible, while relational databases are rigid and slow
+   - D) Increasing data redundancy

-3. What are the four main types of NoSQL databases based on their data model?
+3. Which cloud service model provides the highest level of control and customization for high-performance data processing?
-    - A) Document, key-value, wide-column, and graph
+   - A) Infrastructure as a Service (IaaS)
-    - B) Document, key-value, relational, and graph
+   - B) Platform as a Service (PaaS)
-    - C) Document, object, wide-column, and graph
+   - C) Software as a Service (SaaS)
-    - D) Document, object, relational, and graph
+   - D) Function as a Service (FaaS)

-4. What is the name of the data structure used by document databases to store data?
+4. How does cloud-based storage contribute to high-performance data processing?
-    - A) JSON
+   - A) Slowing down data retrieval
-    - B) XML
+   - B) Enabling efficient and scalable storage options for processing large datasets
-    - C) BSON
+   - C) Increasing data redundancy
-    - D) All of the above
+   - D) Reducing data accuracy

-5. What is the name of the data structure used by key-value databases to store data?
+5. What is the significance of serverless computing in achieving high performance in data processing on the cloud?
-    - A) Hash table
+   - A) Increases data latency
-    - B) Array
+   - B) Eliminates the need to manage server infrastructure, allowing focus on processing tasks
-    - C) List
+   - C) Slows down data retrieval
-    - D) Tree
+   - D) Adds data redundancy

-6. What is the name of the data structure used by wide-column databases to store data?
+6. Which cloud computing deployment model allows organizations to have dedicated hardware and exclusive access to cloud resources?
-    - A) Matrix
+   - A) Public Cloud
-    - B) Table
+   - B) Private Cloud
-    - C) Spreadsheet
+   - C) Hybrid Cloud
-    - D) All of the above
+   - D) Community Cloud

-7. What is the name of the data structure used by graph databases to store data?
+7. How does cloud-based data parallelism contribute to high-performance data processing?
-    - A) Node
+   - A) Slows down data retrieval
-    - B) Edge
+   - B) Distributes processing tasks across multiple nodes for parallel execution
-    - C) Property
+   - C) Increases data redundancy
-    - D) All of the above
+   - D) Reduces data accuracy

-8. What is the name of the popular open-source document database that supports SQL-like queries and horizontal scaling?
+8. What role does edge computing play in high-performance data processing on the cloud?
-    - A) MongoDB
+   - A) Increases data latency
-    - B) CouchDB
+   - B) Enables processing closer to the data source, reducing latency
-    - C) DynamoDB
+   - C) Slows down data retrieval
-    - D) Firebase
+   - D) Adds data redundancy

-9. What is the name of the popular open-source key-value database that supports in-memory data storage and various data types?
+9. Which cloud computing service provides virtualized computing resources, including virtual machines and storage, allowing users to run custom applications?
-    - A) Redis
+   - A) Amazon S3
-    - B) Memcached
+   - B) Google Cloud Storage
-    - C) Riak
+   - C) Amazon EC2
-    - D) Cassandra
+   - D) Azure Blob Storage

-10. What is the name of the popular open-source wide-column database that supports high availability and scalability across multiple nodes?
+10. What is the purpose of data redundancy in cloud-based high-performance data processing?
-    - A) Cassandra
+    - A) Slows down data retrieval
-    - B) HBase
+    - B) Ensures data availability and reliability in case of failures
-    - C) Bigtable
+    - C) Increases data latency
-    - D) All of the above
+    - D) Reduces data accuracy

-11. What is the name of the popular open-source graph database that supports the property graph model and various query languages?
+11. In cloud-based data processing, how does content delivery networks (CDN) contribute to performance optimization?
-    - A) Neo4j
+    - A) Slows down data retrieval
-    - B) OrientDB
+    - B) Distributes content closer to end-users, reducing latency
-    - C) ArangoDB
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Adds data accuracy

-12. What are some of the advantages of NoSQL databases over relational databases?
+12. Which cloud computing service provides a fully managed, scalable, and serverless data warehouse for high-performance analytics?
-    - A) They provide flexible schemas and data models
+    - A) Amazon Redshift
-    - B) They support horizontal scaling and high availability
+    - B) Google BigQuery
-    - C) They enable fast and efficient data processing and analysis
+    - C) Azure Synapse Analytics
-    - D) All of the above
+    - D) Snowflake

-13. What are some of the disadvantages of NoSQL databases compared to relational databases?
+13. How does cloud-based machine learning enhance high-performance data processing?
-    - A) They may compromise data consistency and reliability
+    - A) Slows down data retrieval
-    - B) They may lack standardized interfaces and query languages
+    - B) Enables the integration of machine learning algorithms for intelligent data processing
-    - C) They may require more complex data integration and management
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Reduces data accuracy

-14. What is the name of the concept that describes the trade-off between consistency, availability, and partition tolerance in distributed systems?
+14. What is the role of cloud-based data lakes in high-performance data processing?
-    - A) CAP theorem
+    - A) Slows down data retrieval
-    - B) ACID properties
+    - B) Provides scalable storage for structured and unstructured data
-    - C) BASE principles
+    - C) Increases data redundancy
-    - D) CRUD operations
+    - D) Adds data accuracy

-15. What is the name of the concept that describes the properties of atomicity, consistency, isolation, and durability in database transactions?
+15. Which cloud computing characteristic ensures on-demand availability of computing resources for high-performance data processing?
-    - A) CAP theorem
+    - A) Rapid elasticity
-    - B) ACID properties
+    - B) Measured service
-    - C) BASE principles
+    - C) Broad network access
-    - D) CRUD operations
+    - D) Resource pooling

-16. What is the name of the concept that describes the principles of basic availability, soft state, and eventual consistency in database systems?
+16. How does cloud-based data encryption contribute to high-performance data processing security?
-    - A) CAP theorem
+    - A) Slows down data retrieval
-    - B) ACID properties
+    - B) Enhances data security by encrypting data during storage and transmission
-    - C) BASE principles
+    - C) Increases data redundancy
-    - D) CRUD operations
+    - D) Reduces data accuracy

-17. What is the name of the concept that describes the operations of create, read, update, and delete in database systems?
+17. What is the significance of cloud-based data streaming for real-time high-performance data processing?
-    - A) CAP theorem
+    - A) Slows down data retrieval
-    - B) ACID properties
+    - B) Enables processing data in real-time as it is generated
-    - C) BASE principles
+    - C) Increases data redundancy
-    - D) CRUD operations
+    - D) Adds data accuracy

-18. What is the name of the query language that is used to manipulate and query data in MongoDB?
+18. How does cloud-based data warehousing contribute to high-performance analytics?
-    - A) MQL
+    - A) Slows down data retrieval

-    - B) NQL
+ - B) Provides a centralized repository for structured data analysis
-    - C) SQL
+    - C) Increases data redundancy
-    - D) None of the above
+    - D) Reduces data accuracy

-19. What is the name of the query language that is used to manipulate and query data in Redis?
+19. In the context of cloud-based data processing, what is the purpose of data sharding?
-    - A) Redis commands
+    - A) Slows down data retrieval
-    - B) RedisQL
+    - B) Distributes large datasets into smaller, more manageable pieces for parallel processing
-    - C) SQL
+    - C) Increases data redundancy
-    - D) None of the above
+    - D) Adds data accuracy

-20. What is the name of the query language that is used to manipulate and query data in Cassandra?
+20. Which cloud computing service offers serverless computing for running code without provisioning or managing servers?
-    - A) CQL
+    - A) AWS Lambda
-    - B) NQL
+    - B) Google Cloud Functions
-    - C) SQL
+    - C) Azure Functions
-    - D) None of the above
+    - D) IBM Cloud Functions

-21. What is the name of the query language that is used to manipulate and query data in Neo4j?
+21. How does cloud-based data caching contribute to high-performance data processing?
-    - A) Cypher
+    - A) Slows down data retrieval
-    - B) Gremlin
+    - B) Stores frequently accessed data in memory for quicker access
-    - C) SPARQL
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Adds data accuracy

-22. What are some of the use cases for NoSQL databases?
+22. What is the role of cloud-based data versioning in high-performance data processing workflows?
-    - A) Real-time web applications
+    - A) Slows down data retrieval
-    - B) Big data analytics
+    - B) Tracks and manages different versions of datasets for reproducibility
-    - C) Content management systems
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Reduces data accuracy

-23. What are some of the challenges for NoSQL databases?
+23. Which cloud computing service allows users to provision and manage virtualized computing resources on-demand for high-performance data processing?
-    - A) Data quality and integrity
+    - A) Amazon EC2
-    - B) Data security and privacy
+    - B) Google Kubernetes Engine
-    - C) Data governance and ethics
+    - C) Azure Virtual Machines
-    - D) All of the above
+    - D) IBM Cloud Virtual Servers

-24. What are some of the trends for NoSQL databases?
+24. How does cloud-based data replication enhance data availability and fault tolerance in high-performance processing?
-    - A) Multi-model databases
+    - A) Slows down data retrieval
-    - B) Cloud-native databases
+    - B) Creates copies of data across multiple locations to ensure availability
-    - C) Graph databases
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Adds data accuracy

-25. What are some of the skills required for working with NoSQL databases?
+25. What is the role of cloud-based data archiving in high-performance data processing strategies?
-    - A) Data modeling and design
+    - A) Slows down data retrieval
-    - B) Data processing and analysis
+    - B) Moves infrequently accessed data to cost-effective storage for long-term retention
-    - C) Data visualization and communication
+    - C) Increases data redundancy
-    - D) All of the above
+    - D) Reduces data accuracy

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/HPDP/issues) for any improvements, suggestions or errors in the content.